TommyMart/Data_Visualisation_API/readme.md

 * Wednesday the 24th of July '24 update

-Completed the in-code commenting and formatting to pep8 styl guidelines, continued working on error handling and started on testing.
+Completed the in-code commenting and formatting to pep8 style guidelines, continued working on error handling and started on testing.

 <img src="DOCS/trello_24:7.png" alt="Trello 24th July" width="60%"/>